 If a student is hospitalized, absences in which the student is admitted in the hospital will not count toward the 3 absences for a grade deduction, however, all days must be made up.
 For long term illnesses, the first three days count against the student's 3 absences for a grade deduction, but a doctor's note will excuse consecutive absences.
-Any absence related to other medical conditions requiring accommodations may be excused, but will need discussion and approval by the Program Chair/Clinical Coordinator as these absences occur.
+Any absence related to other medical conditions requiring accommodations may be excused, but will need discussion and approval by the Program Chair/Clinical Coordinator and Access Services as these absences occur.
 However, all of these absences MUST be made up.
-Proper documentation from the student's healthcare provider will be required for these situations.
+Proper documentation from the student's healthcare provider and/or Access Services will be required for these situations.

 The clinical experience is essential to the student's success in their chosen profession.
 Due to the limited time allotted for clinical, students must make up time equivalent to the hours missed.
-A student will receive an "Incomplete" for the course until all missed time is made up.
+A student will receive an "Incomplete" for the course until all missed time is made up, up to the time limit designated by the University's policy.
+Made-up clinical time will not earn back lost points in the clinical course.

 Tardies: Many people depend upon you to be on time.
-Since this is of such importance to your professional life, each tardy will count as a 10 point deduction in the accountability portion of the clinical grade.
+Since this is of such importance to your professional life, each tardy will count as a 5 point deduction in the accountability portion of the clinical grade.
 Arriving late or leaving the assigned area early is each considered a tardy.
 A tardy is considered arriving to your assigned area one minute after your scheduled clinical time or leaving your assigned area one minute prior to your scheduled clock out time.
 Any tardy over 2 hours will be treated as an absence.
-Any tardy over 30 minutes, must be made up.
+Any tardy 30 minutes or over, must be made up.
 You are to notify your clinical faculty instructor AND the clinical site personnel.
-You MUST notify the clinical faculty instructor if you leave early, within 24 hours.
-Failure to clock in or out more than two times is considered a tardy, with each occurrence being a 5 point deduction on the professional accountability grade and the tardy policy will apply.
+You MUST notify the clinical faculty instructor if you leave early.

 Proper Notification: All clinical absences and tardies require advanced notification BEFORE the start of the scheduled clinical rotation start time.
 You are to notify your clinical faculty instructor AND the clinical site personnel.
-Your clinical coordinator will identify the procedure to give proper notification.
+Your clinical coordinator will identify the procedure to give proper notification, whether by email or phone.
+Text messages are not considered proper notification.
 It is important for the student to understand that compliance with this policy is directly reflected on the student's Affective/Behavioral Evaluation.
 As in the workplace, a "No Call/No Show" will not be tolerated and will result in disciplinary procedures.
-Disciplinary procedures include a written reprimand for the first offense.
+Disciplinary procedures include a written warning for the first offense.
 A second offense will result in failure of the course.